nutan-2503/Spring-REST-API/README.md

 3. The API testing is done using swagger.
 4. To run the application using docker, follow the steps:
    - Install docker
-   - Run the command: "docker pull mongo" to get the mongo image
+   - Run the command, to get the mongo image:
-   -
+   '''docker
+   docker pull mongo
+   '''
+   - We can check the docker images using